 Proceeds from cultivating the versatile plant has enabled Usi Bakari to build his family a house in Kibuyuni.

-"I am able to support my younger siblings to go to school, thanks to this farming," says Bakari, who began cultivating seaweed in 2013.
+"I am able to support my younger siblings to go to school, thanks to this farming," said Bakari, who began cultivating seaweed in 2013.

 KMFRI is now undertaking a mapping exercise along the Kenyan coastline to establish more sites for growing seaweed in order to involve even more farmers and increase production further.

-"We are undertaking research on the best sites to grow seaweed so that many more farmers can take up the practice and increase production," says Mirera.
+"We are undertaking research on the best sites to grow seaweed so that many [more] farmers can take up the practice and increase production," said Mirera.

 At the moment, farmers are only able to each manage between 100 and 200 ropes of seaweed farming.
 Very few of them have been able to reach the targeted 300 ropes for maximum yield and profits.

-"This is because farmers need to put in a lot of manpower to raise 300 ropes of seaweed," says Mirera, suggesting that a larger workforce is needed.
+"This is because farmers need to put in a lot of manpower to raise 300 ropes of seaweed," said Mirera, suggesting that a larger workforce is needed.